mrhorin/suggestrap/README.md

   {"id":5, "age":28, "name":"Jane"}
 ]
 ```
-When an user types a value into a target form, Suggestrap replaces a wildcard, a part of the JSON URL, with the value.
-For example, if the JSON URL is 'https://example.com/json/users/%QUERY' and the inputed value is 'ja', Suggestrap genetates 'https://example.com/json/users/ja' and requests a JSON file to the server.
-The server searches suggestions from the database with the value and returns the JSON file.
-The suggestion element is created by Suggestrap, and then it is inserted into next to the target element, which you specify.
+3. When an user types a value into a target form, suggestrap replaces a wildcard, a part of the JSON URL, with the value.
+For example, if the JSON URL is 'https://example.com/json/users/%QUERY' and the input value is 'ja', suggestrap genetates 'https://example.com/json/users/ja' and then requests a JSON file to the server.
+After that, the server generates a JSON with the value and then returns it.
+4. Since suggestrap received the JSON, it genarates a suggestion element next to the target form element from the JSON.

+## Example

+### JSON server
+html:
 ```html
 <input id="target" type="text">